 Some of the most common surgical errors that could lead to medical malpractice cases include:

-This is a particularly egregious error that may result from mistakes made when filing paperwork or confusion in the operating room.
+This is a particularly egregious error that may result from mistakes made when filing paperwork or confusion in in the operating room.
 If doctors operate on the wrong body part or do the wrong procedure, the patient’s medical issues cannot be dealt with.
 There is also a risk of doing damage to a perfectly healthy part of the patient’s body.

 This is like the error mentioned above.
 Somehow, confusion caused doctors to operate on the wrong patient.
 This exposed the patient to unnecessary risk, particularly if an invasive procedure was performed.